 average value of z for observations in the bin.
 We can add this layer to

-as follows and obtain the following plot.stat_summary_2d()
+our plot as follows and obtain the following plot.stat_summary_2d()

 has added a legend to our plot.
 However, the title of the legend is a